Support available to disabled students

 • transcription services for alternative formats

-• ongoing access to a specialist disability advisor or disability coordinator who will provide ongoing disability advice during your time at Leeds – see our list of disability advisors (Word doc)
+• ongoing access to a specialist disability advisor or disability coordinator who will provide ongoing disability advice during your time at Leeds.
+Find out how to contact the Disability Advisory Team.

 • access to a dedicated disability contact in your school who will work with your lecturers to make sure your recommended adjustments are put in place

-• personal recordings of lectures (permitted in some cases) – read our information on personal recordings (Word doc)
+• personal recordings of lectures (permitted in some cases) – read our information on personal recordings.

 • support in labs